 “It was hard to discern who was actually genuine ... and who was just trying to get followers off of it,” she said.
 “When it's a trending topic, everybody's getting clout off of everything.”

 “He didn't appear to be a 12-year-old”

 In February a British charity released a report warning parents that predators were using TikTok to target users as young as 8 years old.
-That same month a 35-year-old Los Angeles man was arrested on suspicion of committing lewd acts on children; investigators accused him of using TikTok to initiate “sexual and vulgar" conversations with at least 21 girls — some as young as 9 years old.
+That same month a 35-year-old Los Angeles man was arrested on suspicion of committing lewd acts on children; according to the Los Angeles Times, investigators accused him of using TikTok to initiate "'sexual and vulgar' conversations with at least 21 girls — some as young as 9 years old."
 In April, a BBC investigation found hundreds of sexual comments publicly posted to videos uploaded by teenagers and children.
 In April, India’s High Court ordered Google and Apple to pull TikTok from their respective app stores in India over concerns that it was exposing children to sexual predators and pornography.
 It was also briefly banned for similar reasons in Indonesia last year.

 Because TikTok is so new — its current configuration isn’t even a year old yet — it hasn’t really been built into internet safety programs at the majority of school districts in the US.
 Internet safety consultant Rick Floyd, a former member of Greenville, South Carolina’s police department and the state attorney general's task force for computer forensics and child pornography, is a vocal advocate for teaching TikTok safety.
 He said TikTok is a mess because it encourages its users to prioritize engagement over safety.

 “I know TikTok has some good settings, but only if they're implemented,” Floyd told BuzzFeed News.
 “Most of the children I talk to say they leave it open so that people can see their videos.”